- Contact Presenter

 Stratford Perth Museum - Line 34, Stratford, ON N5A 6S6, Canada

 “Who is William Shakespeare?”
 For more than 30 years, Lois Burdett has asked that question of her elementary school students in Stratford, leading them on a voyage of discovery that brings the Bard to life for boys and girls ages seven and up.
 Her latest work tells the story of Shakespeare’s life including the challenges he faced and how he dealt with them as lessons that resonate today.
-Tues and Wed are dedicated to learning the show.
+Tues and Wed are dedicated to preparing the show.
 It will be performed on Thursday as the highlight of a public Open House event inviting people to try out different kinds of art forms.
 Workshop includes free admission to the Museum.

 Children aged 7-12 can attend solo provided that parents sign necessary registration/health forms upon arrival.